smg061/employee-manager-CLI/README.md

-This project uses mySQL and inquirer to create a command line interface that allows the user to administrate a database of employees, employee roles, and departments for a company
+This project uses mySQL and inquirer to create a command line interface that allows the user to administrate a database of employees, employee roles, and departments for a company.

 ## Table of Contents